Tom Shales: Career

-Shales worked as entertainment editor at the Washington Examiner from 1968 to 1971.
+Shales worked as entertainment editor at the D.C.
+Examiner, a tabloid newspaper, from 1968 to 1971.
 He joined The Washington Post as a writer in the Style section in 1972, was named chief television critic in July 1977, and was appointed TV editor in June 1979.
-In 2006, he ceased to be a staff writer for the Post and went on contract, where he remained until 2010, when he was laid off entirely by the newspaper.
+His reviews were syndicated in newspapers nationwide.
+By 2006, his combined income from his salary and his syndication earnings neared $400,000 a year.

+Shales was known for his withering putdowns of shows he disliked, and was nicknamed "Terrible Tom" and "the Terror of the Tube".
+His blunt style could polarize; Forbes Media Guide Five Hundred, 1994 wrote: "Forget the middle ground, Shales either loves it or hates it – and his reviews of TV shows and personalities are often unabashed paroxysms of that love or hate....
+Like the medium he covers, Shales turns out fast-paced and amusing fare that often lacks depth".
+His influence was such that shows he panned would sometimes include unflattering references to him as inside jokes.
+Shales called such barbs "a TV critic's only shot at immortality".

+His influence also extended to other critics.
+Daily Herald film critic Dann Gire who founded and served as president of the Chicago Film Critics Association, described him as setting a standard with writing that was "incredibly funny, creative, inventive and smart" and with a style more akin to a barroom discussion with readers than a lecture.

-During 1998–1999, Shales was a frequent film critic for Morning Edition on National Public Radio.
-He was twice a guest co-host on the television show Roger Ebert & the Movies after the death of Gene Siskel.
+In 1988, Shales received the Pulitzer Prize for Criticism for his work at The Washington Post, including his coverage of the Robert Bork Supreme Court nomination hearings.
+From 1998 to 1999, he was a frequent film critic for Morning Edition on National Public Radio.
+He was a guest co-host on the television show Roger Ebert & the Movies after the death of Gene Siskel.
 Shales was a member of the Peabody Awards Board of Jurors from 1991 to 1996.

+In 2006, Shales ceased to be a staff writer for the Post and went on contract, where he remained until 2010, when he was laid off entirely by the newspaper.
+From 2012 to 2014, he wrote a column for RogerEbert.com.

+Books

-Shales has published four books, including two he co-wrote with James Andrew Miller.
+Shales published four books, including two he co-wrote with James Andrew Miller.
 In 2002, Shales and Miller published Live From New York: An Uncensored History of Saturday Night Live, which covers the history of the sketch-comedy variety show, and provides a behind-the-scenes look at its stars and production process.
-The book was re-released in 2015 to coincide with Saturday Night Live's 40th anniversary.
+The book was re-released in 2015 to coincide with Saturday Night Lives 40th anniversary.
 The updated edition contained over 100 pages of new material.

 In 2011, Shales and Miller published their second book together, Those Guys Have All the Fun: Inside the World of ESPN, which chronicles the history of the network ESPN from its infancy in 1979 through 2010.
-In 2015, the Focus Features optioned the book to adapt it into a movie.
+In 2015, Focus Features optioned the book to adapt it into a film.

-Of Shales, the Forbes Media Guide Five Hundred, 1994 wrote: "Forget the middle ground, Shales either loves it or hates it – and his reviews of TV shows and personalities are often unabashed paroxysms of that love or hate....Like the medium he covers, Shales turns out fast-paced and amusing fare that often lacks depth".

-Honors

-Shales received the Pulitzer Prize for Criticism in 1988 for his work at The Washington Post.